An entropy-optimal path to humble AI: Methods

 \subsection{Bioinformatics motivated synthetic example}

 This example is generated as described previously \cite{horenkoScalableEntropicBreaching2020a}, using a total of 6 dimensions and 600 data points.
 Among the dimensions, two are informative with respect to the classification, while the remaining four contain random values drawn from a uniform distribution.
 A 20-Fold crossvalidation strategy was employed, with hyperparameters tuned using a single nested shuffle split with test size of 50 points.
-Among the models achieving the highest accuracy on the test set, the one requiring the fewest iterations for convergence was selected for plotting.
-The decision function was evaluated on a grid spanning a larger area than the original data's hypercube, to assess out-of-sample predictions.
-The values for the uninformative dimensions in the grid were randomly sampled from a uniform distribution.